kphanipavan/PredatorNonSense/README.md

 - Make sure ModProbe is available. `which modprobe`
 - Verify that your model number matched "PH315-53-72W3" or serial mathces "NH-QCYSI-008"
 - If not, use an EC reader program like [RW Everything](http://rweverything.com/) and verify that your readings are identical to mine, provided in [This Document](https://docs.google.com/document/d/1t4qgRKOp1AOsxOUDFZo9hASgen8Ea04nu9-PCp-KhYQ/edit)
+- [Evtest](https://command-not-found.com/evtest) has to be installed on the system, if not install it accordingly.
 - Sudo Permissions, required for making EC writable using modprobe.

 # Usage